Ashish265/Udacity-Tennis/REPORT.md

 ## Description

-In this project, The goal is to control two rackets to pass the ball constantly across the net.
+In this project, the goal is to control two rackets to pass the ball constantly across the net.
 If the agent controlling the racket successfully passes the ball across the net it recieves a reward of +0.1.
 If the ball hits the ground or crosses the boundaries, the agent recieves a reward of -0.01.
 Rewards will be maximized if the two agents can pass the ball across.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Two continuous actions are available, corresponding to movement towards (or away from) the net, and jumping.
 The task is episodic.
 Specifically, after each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields two different scores.
 We then take the maximum of these two scores.
 This yields a single score for each episode.
 The environment is considered solved if the agents get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents)

 ## Algorithm